Intertwined charge, spin, and orbital degrees of freedom under electronic correlations in the one-dimensional Fe$^{3+}$ chalcogenide chain: Introduction

 At $U/W = 1$, different from the case of the three electrons in three orbitals (AFM order already forms), Fig.~\ref{n4}(a) indicates that the spin-spin correlation $S(r)$ decays as the distance $r$ increases, indicating a PM behavior.
 This is caused by the competition between FM and AFM coupling, which are caused by interorbital and intraorbital couplings, respectively, at intermediate $U/W$.
 However, $S(r)$ also indicates the possibility of the local short-range $\uparrow$-$\downarrow$-$\rightarrow$ order at $U/W = 1$.
 This is also supported by the calculated spin structure factor $S(q)$, where a small peak at $q = 2\pi/3$ was found, as displayed in Fig.~\ref{n4}(b).
 This magnetic phase ($\uparrow$-$\downarrow$-$\rightarrow$) is quite interesting, which deserves additional study by adjusting different parameters (electronic densities, hoppings, and crystal-field splitting) to stabilize this phase.
 However, we will not discuss further this possible phase, leaving the effort for future work.

 As $U/W$ increases, the spin-spin correlation $S(r)$ gradually converges at larger distance, indicating FM order (see results for $U/W = 3$ or 6), as displayed in Fig.~\ref{n4}(a).
+Note that the approximately linear behavior of the FM spin-spin correlation as a function of distance $r$ should not be interpreted as an intrinsic bulk scaling law.
+In general, FM spin-spin correlations are expected to saturate to a constant rather than exhibiting a linear dependence on distance.
+The observed behavior arises from the combined effects of finite system size, open boundary conditions, and the presence of strong ferromagnetic correlations in a finite chain.
+While larger system sizes would further reduce boundary effects, the purpose of Fig.~\ref{n4}(a) is not to extract the long-distance scaling form of the correlation function.
+Instead, it is intended to demonstrate the clear tendency toward ferromagnetic correlations along the chain to show the importance of electronic density in altering magnetism after introducing robust interorbital hopping.
+This ferromagnetic tendency is unambiguously established by the data shown in Fig.~\ref{n4}(a), which is enough to support that directly modifying the electronic density could alter the magnetic properties.
+The main message and conclusion discussed here does not depend on the shape of the curve.
 Furthermore, the spin structure factor $S(q)$ also displays a sharp peak at $q = 0$, corresponding to the FM order (see Fig.~\ref{n4}(b)).
 Thus, it suggests that different magnetic coupling behaviors between Fe$^{2+}$ and Fe$^{3+}$ chains is caused by different electronic densities, where the orbital-selective character plays an important role.
 Hence, the results obtained by directly modifying the electronic density also support the notion that the half-full FM mechanism~\cite{Lin:prl} is robust.

 In addition, we also used a new set of hopping parameters and crystal-field splitting obtained from the iron 2+ chain~\cite{Lin:prl} and changed the electronic density to 3 in the same model (corresponding to the Fe$^{3+}$):